 Consistency of Structured Citations (This is done “off-site”)

 This describes the consistency of the information that is listed about your business on other websites such as Yelp, Citysearch, and Localeze.
-As with NAP on your website, it is very important that your information stays consistent throughout the web.
+As with NAP on your website, your information must stay consistent throughout the web.
 I’ll often use this analogy:

 Imagine you are an attractive woman looking to meet the man of your dreams on a popular dating website.
 You get back your results of possible matches and you notice a man that meets your checklist of an ideal mate.
 But wait, the next match has a picture of the same guy, but a different city… and the next has that man’s picture again, and although the city is the same, the name is different.
 Red flags immediately start firing in your mind and you discount all the listings that come up with that man’s picture.